Fill your College Details

 5. What are Deployments in Kubernetes?

-Deployments are high-level abstractions.
-These are utilised to handle rollbacks, scaling, and application updates.
-They describe the desired state of application replicas and ensure the clusters retain their state.
-For instance, a Deployment can stipulate a chosen replica count, and Kubernetes will automatically create or destroy pods to match that count.
-This makes Deployments a strong tool for managing stateless applications.
+Deployments are a higher abstraction.
+These are used to manage rollbacks, scaling, and application updates.
+These define desired state of application replicas and assist in maintaining the state of the cluster.
+When defining a deployment, you specify a desired replica count, and Kubernetes will create or destroy pods to match this count.
+Deployments are a powerful way to manage stateless applications.

 6. Explain ConfigMaps and Secrets